ds4dm/ecole/docs/howto/reward-functions.rst

 ..
 TODO Adapt the output to the actual __repr__

-See [TODO] for the list of available reward functions, as well as [TODO] for explanation on how to create one.
+See :ref:`the reference<reward-reference>` for the list of available reward function, as well as :ref:`the documention<create-new-functions>` for explanation on how to create one.

 Arithmetic on Reward Functions
 ------------------------------